mattgriffindev/waggy-tails/README.md

 A copy of the original report can be accessed [here](assets/testing/color-contrast-accessibility-validator-1.pdf "ally Color Contrast Accessibility Validator report").

 A copy of the final report can be accessed [here](assets/testing/color-contrast-accessibility-validator-2.pdf "ally Color Contrast Accessibility Validator report").

+**Responsiveness Testing**

+The website's responsiveness was tested manually, using the Google Chrome DevTools, and the [Responsive Design Cheker](https://responsivedesignchecker.com/ "Responsive Design Checker") website.

+The website was responsive on all screen sizes from 320x480px to 1920x1200px.

+### Testing User Stories

+- **As a first-time visitor, I want to...**

+    1. Understand the company’s main purpose and find out more about the company’s service offer.
+    2. Navigate easily within the site to find relevant content.
+    3. Read customer reviews to understand what other customers think of the company and see if they are trusted.
+    4. Find the company’s contact details, including social media links, and be able to contact the company easily.<br><br>

+- **As a returning/frequent visitor, I want to...**

+    1. Find information about special offers.
+    2. Find the best way to contact the company with any questions I might have.
+    3. Find the social media links so that I can join and interact with other customers.<br><br>

+- ***How this has been achieved:***

+    - On entering the website, users will see a clean and readable navigation bar to navigate to each section, and a call-to-action button that links directly to the Contact section.
+The navigation bar is fixed to allow users to access it from anywhere on the website.
+    - The Hero image and text convey the company’s main message: this is a dog grooming salon covering Cwmbran and the surrounding areas with the aim of making customers’ dogs look, smell, and feel great.
+This is accompanied by another call-to-action button that links directly to the Contact section.
+    - The *Services* section details the different services available, which includes a brief description, a price list, and an accompanying image.
+    - The *Reasons* section details the various reasons to choose the company over its competitors.
+    - The *Reviews* section displays positive feedback from previous customers.
+    - The *Contact* section includes a simple contact form that allows users to send a message to the company.
+On submission, the user receives an immediate notification that someone will contact them as soon as possible.
+    - The *Contact* section also includes an email address hyperlink that will automatically open a user's email application and autofill the email address in the "To" field, the subject 'Mail from our site' in the "Subject" field, and the text 'Thank you for contacting Waggy Tails.
+Please let us know how we can help you...' in the body.
+    - The *Footer* provides other contact details and opening hours along with social media links to Facebook, Twitter, and Instagram, which open in a new browser tab.

+**Further Testing**

+The website was tested manually by the developer and others to ensure that the website functioned as planned.

+The following manual tests were carried out:

+- The section headings and paragraph text is the correct size, font, color, and is aligned correctly, with no spelling and grammar mistakes.
+- The logo in the navigation bar links to the index.html and returns the user to the top of the website.
+- Navigation bar links scroll smoothly to the relevant section of the website.
+- The :hover pseudo element is present and correct for all links, including buttons.
+- The navigation bar is replaced by the hamburger icon at a max-width of 768px.
+- The hamburger icon displays the navigation menu when pressed.
+- The navigation bar is fixed to the top of website when the user scrolls down the website.
+- All images are displayed correctly.
+- The grid in the *Treatment* section displays as one column at a max-width of 425px and two columns thereafter.
+- The grid in the *Reasons* section displays as one column to a max-width of 425px and three columns thereafter.
+- The quotation icons in the *Reviews* are displayed correctly and disappear to a max-width of 425px.
+- The carousel size responds to the screen size.
+- The grid in the *Contact* section displays as one column to a max-width of 425px and two columns thereafter.
+- The contact form fields are set to ‘required’ and returns the correct message when submitted.
+- The grid in the *Footer* section displays as one column to a max-width of 425px, one column atop three columns to a max-width of 768px, and four columns thereafter.
+- The social media icon links open in a new tab.
+- The copyright information displays a break to a max-width of 425px.

+**Known Bugs**

+No bugs have been identified.

 ## 5. Deployment